jpgordon00/PlayFabUnityUpdater/README.md

 > PlayFab provides file hosting through their environment and with Microsoft Azure's CDN.
 It also allows the hosting of private code that has access to their environment via an SDK.
 - [Azure Functions V3](https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions) for writing C# [CloudScript functions](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/cloudscript-af/).
 - [SimpleJSON](https://github.com/HenrikPoulsen/SimpleJSON) for JSON parsing on client and server.
+- > While both PlayFab and Unity provides their own JSON serialization and deserialization, I found it useful to use a single resource in my client and server code.
+This partciular library is a single .cs file that supports JSON deserialization only.
+In the Azure Functions I used JS
 - [GroupDownloader](https://github.com/jpgordon00/UnityGroupDownloader) for client-side downloading of files using [UnityWebRequest](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html).

 # What does it do?